kcodedev/mkdocs/docs/AL/13-data-representation/python-exercise.md

 ### Step 2 — Position the binary point
 - Take the first 6 bits as the mantissa.
-- Interpret using two’s complement rules.
 - Place the binary point immediately after the sign bit.
 - Shift the point left or right depending on the exponent value.

 ### Step 3 — Calculate the decimal value
-- Combine the mantissa and exponent to get the final number in decimal form.
+- You need to calculate the place values and for each occurance of a `1` and then sum those to arrive at the final answer.

 ---